UBC-SBME/Coding-Bootcamp/LESSON4/2. ArrayList/README.md

-# ArrayList
+# List

 ## The Problem with Array Sizes
 In APSC 160 we learned that one can create arrays by declaring the size and then filling each element in the array.
 However, some of you might have already noticed that this quickly becomes annoying.
 You might have even thought "What if we don't know the size of the array?".
 Excellent question!
 Many clever computer scientists have also found this problem irritating, thus they have developed data structures that help solve this.

+One possible solution is the linked list.
 The basic idea is that every element in the array points to another element in the same array.
 So if we want to extend the array, we have the last element of the array point to the new element.

 |  0 |  1 | 2 | 3 |
 |---|---|---|---|